Byzantine Catholic Church in Homer Glen, IL near Joliet.|

 I’m sure Fr.
 Tom would love to have members of his extended family and others to visit when in the Chicago area, especially for the Prairie Fest on the second weekend of August.
 It would really be worthwhile to attend a 10 am Sunday liturgy in his beautiful church full of his own art and pray on the prairie, restored to the way it was in pioneer days.
 Give him a call at 708-645-0242 or e-mail him at email@example.com or stop by at 14610 Will-Cook Road in Homer Glen, IL 60491 near Joliet.

 What a great weekend!
 Since we celebrated our wedding anniversary that Sunday and Fr.
 Tom married us on August 13, 1988, we asked him to give us a parting blessing.
-Years before he blessed our Stephanie in utero.
-And we were off to visit our brother (in-law) Joe Gajda & his wife Justina along with his daughter Kalina and son Miłosz.
+Years before he blessed our Stephanie in utero (see her now in the photo below).
+And we were off to visit Jaga's brother, Joe Gajda & his wife Justina along with his beautiful daughter Kalina and son Miłosz.
 Time wise we were half way to Poland and it was time to visit the Polish branch of our extended family.
 That will be another adventure.
 The next day we were over the Atlantic to arrive in Poland in time to celebrate the great feast of the Assumption.

 Picture taken on Father’s Day 2016 at the Little Sisters of the Poor Nursing Home in Pittsburgh where Naomi worked.
 Left to right are Joseph, Naomi, Stephanie, John-Paul, Paul, and Jaga.